Istanbul Sofra closed in early 2019. It is unclear if it will re-open with new ownership at this time.

 If you're looking for something a little bit different, we highly recommend Istanbul Sofra.
 Authentic mezze, kebobs, apple tea, and decor bring a slice of Turkey to Pittsburgh!

-Istanbul Sofra is located at 7600 Forbes Avenue in Regent Square.
+Istanbul Sofra was located at 7600 Forbes Avenue in Regent Square and closed in early 2019.

 For more Asian food, why not head over to Squirrel Hill for a meal?
 It is home to the largest concentrations of Asian cuisine in the city!